 However, I’d love to travel around the US.

 It just hasn’t been a priority.
-But that’s changing as the thought of a van trip across the States would be awesome!
+But that’s changing as the thought of a van trip across the States excites me.

 Yet during my backpacking hey-days, I viewed the USA like any other developed country.